AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 Unconstrained functions are are an underlying part of Noir and has a deeper explanation [here](https://noir-lang.org/language_concepts/unconstrained).
 But in short, they are functions which are not directly constrained and therefore should be seen as untrusted!
 That they are untrusted means that, for security, the developer must make sure to constrain them when used!

-Beyond using them inside your other functions, they can however be very convenient for providing something that reads storage and apply some logic and returns values to a user interface or similar.
-Below is a snippet from exposing the `balance_of_private` function from a token implementation, allow a user to easily read their balance.
-Similar to the `balanceOf` function in the ERC20 standard.
+Beyond using them inside your other functions, they are convenient for providing an interface that reads storage, applies  logic and returns values to a UI or test.
+Below is a snippet from exposing the `balance_of_private` function from a token implementation, which allows a user to easily read their balance, similar to the `balanceOf` function in the ERC20 standard.

 #include_code balance_of_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust